NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 > ______________________________________________________________________
 ```

-We can index specific values in the array using quotes and square brackets with the variable call (`'var[ ]'`).
-For example, the reference pressure of the first layer above the surface is indexed as follows:
+As you can see, `--dump` is a kind of analog for the NCL command `ncdump`.

+Indexing specific values of `pfull` is done using quotes and square brackets:

 ```bash
 (amesGCM3)>$ MarsPlot.py -i 07180.atmos_average.nc -dump 'pfull[-1]'